cubewise-code/bedrock-5/README.md

 | `}bedrock.security.client.create`           | Removed the `AssignClientPassword` function.
 Note: Because of this, a client's password cannot be set.                                                    |
 | `}bedrock.security.object.assign`           | The `}ApplicationSecurity` cube has been deprecated, all references have been removed.
 Note: Because of this, an application's security cannot be set. |

-A full list of all process modifications from Bedrock V4 to Bedrock V5 can be found here: [Bedrock Compare Pull Request](https://github.com/bdunleavy22/bedrock-compare/pull/2/files).
+A full list of all process modifications from Bedrock 4 to Bedrock 5 can be found here: [Bedrock Compare Pull Request](https://github.com/bdunleavy22/bedrock-compare/pull/2/files).
-# Installation Guide
+# Installation Guide (For IBM Planning Analytics as a Service on AWS or Azure)
 > [!CAUTION]
 > :bangbang: If the current Bedrock processes have been modified, this installation guide will overwrite those changes.
 Please see the [Upgrade Guide](#upgrade-guide) instead. :bangbang:
 1. In this repository, navigate to the folder [`installation_files`](https://github.com/cubewise-code/bedrock-5/tree/main/installation_files).
 2. Download a copy of the file `bedrock.json`.
 <a name="database-file-manager-steps"></a>
-3. Go to your TM1 Database File Manager.
-To open your TM1 Database File Manager, complete the following steps:
+3. Go to your Planning Analytics Database File Manager.
+To open your Planning Analytics Database File Manager, complete the following steps:
-    - Navigate to your TM1 v12 environment at: `https://<us-east-1>.planninganalytics.saas.ibm.com`.
+    - Navigate to your Planning Analytics v12 environment at: `https://<us-east-1>.planninganalytics.saas.ibm.com`.
 Replace `<us-east-1>` with your region.

        <img width="1584" height="718" alt="Screenshot 2025-08-28 205253" src="https://github.com/user-attachments/assets/5e5a9cda-98b5-426b-bd0e-1108969e0df7" />
     - Click the hamburger menu icon.